 The benefits of a tour obviously include the tour guide.
 Having a person who has a vast amount of knowledge to share about all the historical facts of Pearl Harbor can enhance your experience.
 Because we did not do a guided tour we opted for the $7.50 headset that informed us all about the museum.
 It was very interesting and I felt like I learned a lot.

-We went to Pearl Harbor in July, which is high tourist season.
+We visited Pearl Harbor in July, which is high tourist season.
 We did not experience lines.
 We reserved our tickets, went straight to the queue, picked them up and did not encounter any lines.
 A lot of tours suggest that you get to “skip the line”.
 Skipping the line is a perk of a tour, but for us there was not line when we arrived to skip.

 Visit Pearl Harbor